AninditaBasu/pi-projects/topics/python_clock_chime.md

 1. Open Thonny by clicking the Raspberry Pi icon near the top left, and then clicking **Programming > Thonny**.
 {% include thonny_venv.md %}
 1. Open a new file by clicking **File > New**.
 Copy into it the code from [The code, raw](#the-code-raw) section of this page.
 1. In the same virtual environment, at the same location as the `.py` file, paste a sound file containing the music you want to be played as the chimes.
 This sound file should be a `.wav` file because the `pygame` library can play only `.wav` files.
-For my project, I downloaded a royalty-free sound file that had peeling church bells, and then edited the file in Audacity to separate out a 2-second clip of a dinging sound.
+For this project, I downloaded a royalty-free sound file that had peeling church bells, and then edited the file in to separate out a 2-second clip of a dinging sound.
 1. Install a Python package called `pygame` in the virtual environment.
 To do so, click **Tools > Manage packages**, search for `pygame`, and click **Install**.
 1. Edit line 7 of the Python code to make sure that the file name is correct.
 For example, if your sound file is called `dingdong.wav`, line 7 should be `sound_file = 'dingdong.wav'`.
 1. Save the file, and click the **Run** icon.
 Wait for the half hour or the hour.
 You should be able to hear the chimes.